“The real man smiles in trouble, gathers strength from distress, and grows brave by reflection.” — Thomas Paine

 Larry believes a positive outlook has helped.
 “I think being an athlete and my six years in the military helped shape who I am.
 It taught me to stay positive and never give up.”
 He’s also learned to be positive from his dad, who’s been a big influence in his life.

-Strength has also come from a local cancer support group, and a newfound meditation practice.
+Strength has also come from a local cancer support group and newfound meditation practice.
 One of the most effective meditation techniques he’s learned is to “visualize taking all of your problems and putting them on a boat.
 And then you just watch them float away.
 If you want, you can always bring the boat back to deal with one of the problems.
 But otherwise, you mentally just push them all out there, and let them go.”

 While Larry has admittedly had some down times, he hasn’t let them stop him.
 He’s made the decision to push through, no matter how tough things get.
 When he encounters an obstacle, he said: “I just keep going at it until I get it figured out.”